 This Browned Butter Honey Garlic Shrimp is a reader favourite all over the world AND now on video!
 A revamped version of this Browned Butter Honey Garlic Salmon — seared shrimp cooked in browned butter infused with honey, garlic and lemon juice.
 Simple ingredients, maximum flavours and just as good with shrimp!
 If you loved that recipe, you will absolutely fall in love with this version.

-This Browned Butter Honey Garlic Shrimp has been on my mind since I first published that salmon recipe nearly THREE YEARS AGO!
+This Browned Butter Honey Garlic Shrimp has been on my mind since I first published that salmon recipe nearly FIVE YEARS AGO!
 Yet, it feels like yesterday I was browning that butter, mixing it with honey and garlic, and blowing my mind with the mixture of flavours coming out of my skillet.

 I revisited that feeling over the last few months, again and again perfecting this recipe and going through pounds of shrimp (or prawns for my Aussie followers); possibly leaving a dent in my bank account to perfect this recipe for you guys!